econoalchemist/UpstreamData-DIY-BlackBox/README.md

 ![](assets/box13.jpg)
 ![](assets/box14.jpg)

 You can use the foil tape to help keep the corners clean.
-This should also help keep the edges from deterriorating over time.
+This should also help keep the edges from deteriorating over time.

 ![](assets/box15.jpg)
 ![](assets/box16.jpg)